 In this section, we first show the timeline and aggregate trends.
 We then introduce the identification strategy and examine the reasons behind the rise of WMPs issued by SMBs.
-Finally, we conduct a number of robustness checks to examine two alternative hypotheses.
+Finally, we conduct two robustness checks to examine alternative hypotheses.

 IV.1 Aggregate Trends